chriscodingxyz/Cord-redo/README.md

 4. Added all types from movies/genres into lib/types.ts
 5. Media queries and activeSideBar state for displaying/hiding sidenavbar.
 Also some spacing/margin updated.
 For now I will keep most state within app.tsx and move down or put into context/local storage later if needed
 6. Sidebar components styled
+7. Updated whole app, made MovieContext.
+Also temporarily fixed most of the errors by adding any type (temporary)